lpmparungao/Zinnovare_Website/README.md

 # Zinnovare-Website

-Working Food delivery service website using php, js, mysql db with admin and user pages.
+This is an e-commerce website using HTML, CSS, PHP, JavaScript, and XAMPP.

 original repository link: https://github.com/juriemaeac/Zinnovare-Website